Moldova

 The law provides for simplified immigration compliance procedures in case of:

-As of September 2023, the citizens of the European Union are entitled to work on the territory of the Republic of Moldova for a period of up to 90 days without a work permit.
+As of September 2023, EU the citizens are entitled to work on the territory of the Republic of Moldova for a period of up to 90 days without a work permit.
 Afterwards, they shall obtain a work permit upon the expiry of the first 90 day of stay/employment in Moldova.

 Residence permits